woojoo666/arcana-notes/notes.md

 17. Prototypal - No "templates", no functions, no currying
 18. Abstract data structures away from execution order.
 Model everything in terms of structure
 19. Introduce orderings only when necessary
+20. Private keys, not private vars
+	* more in line with the the directed-graph mindset
+	* private keys are shareable, allows for more flexible privacy/security
+	* relevant sections: "Secret Keys", "Private Keys not Private Vars", // TODO: ADD MORE
+21. Flexible Scoping
+	* scope is a variable that can be passed around
+	* you can dynamically "enter" a scope and view private keys, as well as modify/insert properties
+22. Private keys are like vars bound to scope???
+	* // TODO: clarify this. we are trying to capture the idea of how private variables work, basically summarize the section "Static Bindings vs Secret Urls"
+	* relevant sections: "Separating Referencing and Scoping", "Private IDEs and Browsing Contexts", "Private Variables Revisited", "Static Bindings vs Secret Urls"

 ### Implementation Rules